canonical/nginx-ingress-integrator-operator/CONTRIBUTING.md

    * code quality
    * test coverage
    * user experience for Juju administrators of this charm.
-* Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
-This also avoids merge commits and creates a linear Git commit history.
+* Once your pull request is approved, we squash and merge your pull request branch onto the `main` branch.
+This creates a linear Git commit history.

 ## Developing